 Self Assessment for limited company directors

-A limited company director is technically an employee of the company, even if he or she is the owner of that business.
+A limited company director is technically an employee of the company, even if they are the owner (shareholder) of that business.
 Directors usually receive a salary through PAYE.
-Their personal tax and Class 1 NI will be deducted at source.
+Their personal tax and Class 1 NI will be deducted at source and paid to HMRC

-However, directors may also receive dividend payments, directors’ loans, benefits and expenses, none of which are taxed through PAYE.
-Directors must, therefore, register for Self Assessment to report this additional income.
+However, directors may also receive dividend payments, directors’ loans, benefits, and expenses, none of which are taxed through PAYE.
+Directors must, therefore, register for Self Assessment if they receive any additional income that has not been taxed.
 Any personal tax liabilities arising from sources of additional income will be paid through Self Assessment.

 Self Assessment for LLP members

 LLP members are self-employed individuals who collectively run a business as a partnership.
 A limited liability partnership itself is not taxed.
 LLP members are taxed individually on their share of business profits.
 It is for this reason that LLP members are required to register for Self Assessment and file Self Assessment tax returns each year.